geeknik/my-awesome-stars/README.md

 - [MozillaSecurity/dharma](https://github.com/MozillaSecurity/dharma) - Generation-based, context-free grammar fuzzer.
 Refer to https://github.com/posidron/dharma for a maintained version.
 - [MozillaSecurity/quokka](https://github.com/MozillaSecurity/quokka) - INACTIVE - http://mzl.la/ghe-archive - Quokka is a utility to launch and monitor application for faults.
 - [Samuirai/pjsfuzz](https://github.com/Samuirai/pjsfuzz) - PJs Fuzz... or py js fuzz. or a js/html fuzzer written in python
-- [x89/Shreddit](https://github.com/x89/Shreddit) - Remove your comment history on Reddit as deleting an account does not do so.
 - [infosec-au/altdns](https://github.com/infosec-au/altdns) - Generates permutations, alterations and mutations of subdomains and then resolves them
 - [ReversecLabs/needle](https://github.com/ReversecLabs/needle) - The iOS Security Testing Framework
 - [MozillaSecurity/funfuzz](https://github.com/MozillaSecurity/funfuzz) - A collection of fuzzers in a harness for testing the SpiderMonkey JavaScript engine.